Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 - The footer was set to "relative" in place of "absolute" to keep the footer at the bottom of the page throughout responsive testing.

-- The "hero-image" width was a prpblem as it was not responding to cover the entire page, this was solved by setting the width and the max-height.
+- The "hero-image" width was a problem as it was not responding to cover the entire page, this was solved by setting the width and the max-height.

 # Validator Testing